Merkoba/Meltdown/README.md

 Or: `echo "/new" > /tmp/mlt_meltdown.input`.

-By default it checks `/tmp/mlt_meltdown.input` if on Linux.
+By default it checks `/tmp/mlt_meltdown.input` if on linux.

 Temp Dir + `mlt_meltdown.input`.